 On Becoming a Guinea Fowl is thematically heavy, but not completely devoid of hope.
 The film shows the unparalleled depth of pain that stems from abuse, but it also sheds light on the magic found in kinship.
 Without Shula, Nsansa would have not found the strength to confront her traumatic past and continued down her path of self-destruction.
 If it hadn’t been for the way Shula saw Bupe struggle, she would have never been able to realize her voice mattered and that staying silent for the sake of “keeping the peace” in the family really only protected the peace of her predatory uncle.
 The trauma and abuse that binds these three cousins is unimaginable but there’s beauty to be seen in the way they find strength in one another and decide the cycle of abuse ends with them.

-On Becoming a Guinea Fowl will be screened at the New York Film Festival on October 3-11, 2024.
+On Becoming a Guinea Fowl was screened at the New York Film Festival on October 3-11, 2024.
+The film will be released in UK cinemas on December 6, 2024 and n select US theaters on December 13.